demisto/content-docs/docs/integrations/mirroring.md

 ```

 ## Incident fields on a XSOAR incident
-There are few incident fields you need to configure to get going on the system.
+The following incident fields must be configured either in the integration or the instance mapping:
-* dbotMirrorDirection - Both, In, out or None
+* dbotMirrorDirection - valid values are Both, In, or Out.
-* dbotMirrorId - represents the id of the incident in the external system
+* dbotMirrorId - represents the id of the incident in the external system.
-* dbotMirrorInstance - the instance that will perform the mirroring
+* dbotMirrorInstance - the instance through which you will be mirroring.

 Useful fields:
 * dbotMirrorTags - tags for mirrored-out entries (comment/files).